 If an appeal is accepted by the Chancellor, the Chancellor shall have thirty (30) calendar days following his/her receipt of the Grievant's notice of appeal to investigate and review the allegations contained in the grievance, to review the reports of the President and the college hearing officer/committee, to hold an appellate hearing, (if he/she deems such appropriate), and to issue a report of his/her findings of fact and conclusions of law.
 The Chancellor shall have the authority to (1) affirm, (2) reverse, or (3) affirm in part and reverse in part the findings, conclusions, and recommendations of the President and/or the hearing officer/committee.
 The report of the Chancellor shall be served to the Grievant and Respondent(s) by personal service or by certified mail, return receipt requested, to the respective home addresses of the parties.
-The report of the Chancellor shall not be further appealable with the Alabama two-year college system.
-However, the Grievant shall not be precluded from filing his or her grievance with an appropriate court or administrative agency.
+The report of the Chancellor shall not be further appealable with the Alabama two-year her grievance with an appropriate court or administrative agency.